hyperware-ai/hyperware-book/src/my_first_app/chapter_3.md

 3. Every package might place the types in a different place.

 Instead, use the WIT language to define your API, discussed further [here](../system/process/wit_apis.md).
-Briefly, WIT is a language-independent way to define types and functions for [Wasm components](https://component-model.bytecodealliance.org/design/why-component-model.html) like Kinode processes.
+Briefly, WIT is a language-independent way to define types and functions for [Wasm components](https://component-model.bytecodealliance.org/design/why-component-model.html) like Hyperware processes.
-Kinode packages can define their API using a WIT file.
+Hyperware packages can define their API using a WIT file.
 That WIT file is used to generate code in the given language during compile-time.
-Kinode also defines a conventional place for these WIT APIs and provides infrastructure for viewing and importing the APIs of other packages.
+Hyperware also defines a conventional place for these WIT APIs and provides infrastructure for viewing and importing the APIs of other packages.

 ```wit
 {{#includehidetest ../../code/mfa-data-demo/api/mfa-data-demo:template.os-v0.wit}}